This "Sort of Apple Crumble Cake" has always been a big hit with

 Sprinkle some cinnamon and the second envelop of vanilla sugar over the top.

-Bake at about 180°C (350°F) for about 45 minutes or until the jelly starts bubbling out the side and the top of the cake starts to brown slightly.
+jelly starts bubbling out the side and the top of the cake starts to brown

-Sort of Apple Crumble Cake
+Finished Product: Sort of Apple Crumble Cake |

 Serving Options: